-Brookhaven National Laboratory (BNL) monitors both radioactive and nonradioactive emissions at several facilities on site to ensure compliance with the requirements of the Clean Air Act.
-In addition, the Laboratory conducts ambient air monitoring to verify local air quality and assess possible environmental impacts from Laboratory operations.
+Brookhaven National Laboratory monitors both radioactive and nonradioactive emissions at several facilities on site to ensure compliance with the requirements of the Clean Air Act.
+In addition, BNL conducts ambient air monitoring to verify local air quality and assess possible environmental impacts from Laboratory operations.

-During 2009, BNL facilities released a total of 1,833 curies of short-lived radioactive gases.
-Oxygen-15 and carbon-11 emitted from the Brookhaven Linac Isotope Producer constituted 97.9 percent of the site's radiological air emissions.
+During 2010, BNL facilities released a total of 6,066 curies of short-lived radioactive gases.
+Oxygen-15 and carbon-11 emitted from the Brookhaven Linac Isotope Producer constituted 99.9 percent of the site's radiological air emissions.

-Since natural gas prices were comparatively lower than residual fuel prices from May through December of 2009, the Central Steam Facility used natural gas to meet most of the heating and cooling needs of the Laboratory's major facilities during this period.
-As a result, annual facility emissions of particulate matter, sulfur dioxide, and oxides of nitrogen were considerably lower in 2009 than in the years 2003 to 2005, when residual fuel satisfied more than 91 percent of BNL's major facility heating and cooling needs.
+Since natural gas prices were comparatively lower than residual fuel prices throughout the year, the Central Steam Facility used natural gas to meet roughly ninety percent of the heating and cooling needs of the Laboratory's major facilities in 2010.
+As a result, annual facility emissions of particulate matter, sulfur dioxide, and oxides of nitrogen were at their lowest in the last decade.